AidanFarhi/weekly-paycheck/README.md

 function calculateWage(number of hours worked, base hourly wage, overtime hourly wage):
-    SET the initial result to 0
+    SET the wage result to 0
-    IF the number of hours worked is greater than 40 THEN ADD 40 multiplied by the base hourly wage to result SUBTRACT the number of hours worked by 40
-        ADD the number of hours worked remaining times the overtime hourly wage to result ELSE
+    IF the number of hours worked is greater than 40 THEN ADD 40 multiplied by the base hourly wage to wage result SET the number of hours worked to the number of hours worked minus 40 ADD the number of hours worked times the overtime hourly wage to wage result ELSE
-        ADD the number of hours worked times the base hourly wage to result END IF
+        ADD the number of hours worked times the base hourly wage to wage result END IF
-    RETURN result
+    RETURN wage result

 function main():